Perinatal mortality: Fetal mortality

 Fetal mortality refers to stillbirths or fetal death.
 It encompasses any death of a fetus after 20 weeks of gestation or 500 gm.
-In some definitions of the PNM early fetal mortality (week 20–27 gestation) is not included, and the PNM may only include late fetal death and neonatal death.
-Fetal death can also be divided into death prior to labor, antenatal (antepartum) death, and death during labor, intranatal (intrapartum) death.
+In some definitions of the PNM, early fetal mortality (week 20–27 gestation) is not included, and the PNM may only include late fetal death and neonatal death.
+Fetal death can also be divided into death before labor, antenatal (antepartum) death, and death during labor, intranatal (intrapartum) death.

 Neonatal mortality

-Neonatal mortality refers to death of a live-born baby within the first 28 days of life.
+Neonatal mortality refers to the death of a live-born baby within the first 28 days of life.
 Early neonatal mortality refers to the death of a live-born baby within the first seven days of life, while late neonatal mortality refers to death after 7 days until before 28 days.
 Some definitions of the PNM include only the early neonatal mortality.
 Neonatal mortality is affected by the quality of in-hospital care for the neonate.
 Neonatal mortality and postneonatal mortality (covering the remaining 11 months of the first year of life) are reflected in the infant mortality rate.